rendall/one-page-dungeon-navigator/static/dungeons/hall_of_the_fire_emperor.md

 _The hall of the Fire Emperor is situated deep in the high mountains, protected by the impassable terrain.
 Recently it was squatted by a band of bandits.
 The hall of the Fire Emperor is home to a rare specie of plants._

 1. A chest with a cursed rapier, some gold and a potion of speed in it.
-2. A rotten crate holds a mysterious, warm to touch helm.
+2. A rotten crate holds a mysterious, warm helm.
 3. A smuggler.
 Wants to join you.
 4. A battered wooden double door with a keyhole on the southern wall of the large chamber.
 5. A mosaic on the wall, totally destroyed by fire.